 1.3 The owner and crew will be held jointly responsible for the conduct of the yacht's crew before, during and after a race.
 Misconduct may result in both owner and crew being excluded from future races and render a yacht liable to disqualification.

 1.4 Yachts must hold a valid and current boat insurance which covers them for third party claims of up to £3,000,000 for the entire period of the series.

 1.5 Crew members' attention is drawn to RRS 1.2 life-saving equipment . . .
-"Each competitor is individually responsible for wearing personal buoyancy adequate for the conditions."
+"Each competitor is individually responsible for wearing personal flotation devices adequate for the conditions."

 1.6 No yacht may carry an anchor that overhangs its bow

 1.7 Transom mounted outboard motors must be either stowed within the yacht or left in the vertical position while racing

 2.1 The racing will be organised by Cardiff Bay Yacht Club and governed by these sailing instructions, The Racing Rules of Sailing (RRS), the prescriptions of the RYA, and the rules of the IRC, except as any of these are changed by these sailing instructions.

 2.2 The series are designated Category C as described in the ISAF Advertising Code.

 3.1 Yachts shall be self-righting, single hull vessels.